 ŷ = 3.1661x − 55.7966

 In this example, the rounding error was very small, and it disappeared when you rounded ŷ to one decimal place.
 But there will be problems where the rounding error is large enough to affect the final answer, so always use the trace method if you can.

 Again, please observe the Cautions above.
 With this method, the calculator won’t tell you when your x value is outside a reasonable range, so you need to be aware of that issue yourself.

 Each measured data point has an associated residual, defined as y−ŷ, the distance of the point above or below the line.
-To find a residual, the actual y comes from the original data, and the predicted ŷ comes from one of the methods above.
+To find a residual, the actual y comes from the original data, and the predicted average ŷ comes from one of the methods above.

 Example: Find the residual for x = 102.